stillru/stillru.github.io/content/experience/job-1.md

  - Echelon 2
  - Petka i Vasiliy Ianovich

-My work was adaptation english manuals to russian players, color correction of pictures and full process of preparing materials to publisher.
+My work was adaptation english manuals to russian players, color correction of pictures and full process of preparing materials to Prepress.